 HoneyBook is best suited for people who like to see the big picture at all times and have stable workflows set in place.
 Also, if you’re moving from another tool, the staff can help you move all your files.

-Zendo is perfect for small to medium–sized teams who care about transparent communication.
+Zendo is perfect for small to medium–sized teams who care about transparent communication and who want to get rid of paperwork.
 Also, in contrast to both Bonsai and HoneyBook, Zendo isn’t US–centric — this software is meant for people from all over the world to use and they won’t find any issues with payments or invoices.